A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

 Lastly, we study the importance of the electrodes (i.e. channels), in terms of their contribution to the target identification accuracy, by analyzing the channel combinations learned by the proposed DNN.
-For this purpose, in this part, we concentrate on $3$ best combinations (since analyzing all $120$ combinations given by the network would not be practical) such that for instance a large weight (in absolute value) in the combinations for a channel indicates a high importance.
-Note that in the current setting, our network learns $120$ channel combinations in its second layer (in which the output is of size $1\times 50 \times 120$, cf. \autoref{fig:bcisystem}) for the best achievable accuracy but does not rank them with respect to their importance to the accuracy.
+For this purpose, we concentrate on only $3$ combinations (since analyzing all $120$ combinations given by the network would not be practical) such that for instance a large weight (in absolute value) in the combinations for a channel indicates a high importance.
+In the current setting, our network learns $120$ channel combinations in its second layer (cf. \autoref{fig:bcisystem}) for the best achievable accuracy but does not rank them with respect to their importance to the accuracy.
 Hence, currently, it is not possible (without a post-component analysis of the $120$ combinations which is not in the scope of the presented work) to immediately choose the most important $3$ combinations out of those $120$ ones.
-Nevertheless, in this part only, in order to have the network determine the best $3$ combinations, we set the size of the second layer output as $1\times 50 \times 3$ instead of the original size $1\times 50 \times 120$ (cf. \autoref{fig:bcisystem}), and then train the network based on the entire set of available data (hence here we do not report accuracy since we do not use testing) when fed with all available $64$ channels.
-Based on this approach, \autoref{fig:topoplot} presents the topographic maps of the best $3$ channel combinations (without ranking them) that are learned by the proposed DNN in the case of the both datasets (the benchmark and BETA).
+Nevertheless, in this part only, in order to have the network determine the $3$ combinations, we set the size of the second layer output as $1\times 50 \times 3$ instead of the original size, and then train the network based on the entire set of available data when fed with all available $64$ channels.
+Based on this approach, \autoref{fig:topoplot} presents the topographic maps of the $3$ channel combinations (without ranking them) that are learned by the proposed DNN in the both datasets.
 In \autoref{fig:topoplot}, each channel has a color closer to red (blue) if it has proportionally higher (lower) weight in the absolute value.
 We first observe that the channels that are recommended in the study \cite{deep2} are also mostly covered by our network, which is an independent verification of a previous result.
 Therefore, this indicates that our network does not or limitedly overfit.
-However, unlike \cite{deep2}, we do not recommend the channel O1.
 Additionally, the important channels are more concentrated in the case of the benchmark dataset, whereas they are spread more in the case of the BETA dataset.
-We attribute this to the low SNR of the BETA dataset (as it was recorded outside of the laboratory environment).
-Therefore, unlike \cite{deep2}, when the SNR is low, we tend to recommend more channels from the central region (such as P1, P2, CP1, CP2).
+We attribute this to the low SNR of the BETA dataset.
+Therefore, unlike \cite{deep2}, when the SNR is low, we tend to recommend more channels from the parietal region (such as P1, P2).
 Whereas we strongly recommend the channels Oz and Pz as they are shared by the both datasets.
-Also, our topographic maps are complementary to each other indicating the necessity of combining the channels, and that is to be nonlinearly because a totally linear approach could exploit combinations that is at most as many as the number of channels.
+Also, our topographic maps are complementary to each other indicating the necessity of combining the channels, and that is to be nonlinearly because a totally linear approach could exploit combinations as many as the number of channels.